Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Attacks

-\paragraph{ Augmented Adversarial Policies (White Box):} Adversarial Policies can also be augmented with specific white-box techniques that can improve their performances to be more effective.
-The first approach in this category is the Adversarial Transformer Network (\textbf{ATN}) method, as developed and studied by \mycite{baluja_learning_2018,tretschk_sequential_2018} shows that training an adversarial policy can also involve utilizing the gradients of the agent model.
+\paragraph{Augmented Adversarial Policies (White-Box)}\ \\ Adversarial Policies can also be augmented with specific white-box techniques that can improve their performance to be more effective.
+The first approach in this category is the \textbf{Adversarial Transformer Network} (ATN) method, as developed and studied by \mycite{baluja2018learning,tretschk2018sequential} shows that training an adversarial policy can also involve utilizing the gradients of the agent model.
 In this approach, the adversary is trained to maximize an adversarial reward $r_\xi$.
-Given the adversarial reward, the agent's loss is back-propagates to the inputs layer, which corresponds to the adversary's output.
+Given the adversarial reward, the agent's loss is back-propagated to the input layer, which corresponds to the adversary's output.
 And the loss is subsequently back-propagated to the parameters of the adversary to be updated.
-The goal of this approach is to use the knowledge of the agent about the environment to improve the quality of the training of the adversary, this technique effectively trains the adversary to generate perturbations that counteract the agent's tendencies.
+The goal of this approach is to use the knowledge of the agent about the environment to improve the quality of the training of the adversary.
+This technique effectively trains the adversary to generate perturbations that counteract the agent's tendencies.
 During training, this method is considered white-box as it relies on the agent model's gradients.
-However, at inference time it works as a black-box method with the simple usage of the trained policy.
+However, at inference time, it works as a black-box method with the simple usage of the trained policy. \textbf{Cost: First train an adversarial policy with additional backward passes, then do 1 forward pass to attack}.

 A representation of the integration and application of the ATN in crafting observation perturbations within an RL framework is shown in Figure \ref{fig:adversarial_policy_atn_observation_attack}.